kbrsh/blog/src/posts/inventing-monads.md

 It looks nicer, but the utility functions had to change.
 They now have to call their first argument with the environment in order to get their true value.
 However, `apply` can make some assumptions in this case.
 It can assume that every input is a _function of the environment_, and every function takes a value and returns another function of the environment.

+We can solve this problem using `apply`.
+Every input `x` is a function of the environment, but it would be nice if given function `f` could expect the _output_ of `x`.
+How can we get the output out of `x`?
+We need to pass it the environment, so we can return a _new function_ that depends on the environment and calls `x`.
+Now it can pass the output to `f` as it expects.
+Since `f` is also a function of the environment, we can call it with our given environment and finally return the result.

 ```js
 const apply = x => f => environment => f (x (environment)) (environment);
 ```

-It's a little confusing, but now `apply` uses the assumptions to its advantage.
+It's a little confusing, but `apply` uses the assumptions to its advantage.
 First of all, it returns a function of the environment.
 This function applies the environment to the input `x`, and passes it to `f`.
 Since we assume `f` returns another function of the environment, we apply it with the given environment _again_ and return its output.

 With that, the final code looks like: